Cannabis Activist Sign Up

 Signing up to become a cannabis activist is an important first step in helping us move the needle on legal cannabis consumption in Wisconsin.

 Before you go; please remember to like and follow our Wisconsin Cannabis Activist Network Facebook page.
-And/or join our private group at Wisconsin Cannabis Activist Network.
-To stay up to date with the latest cannabis news.
+And/or join our private group at Wisconsin Cannabis Activist Network to stay up to date with the latest cannabis news.

 One way you can help us make cannabis policy a higher priority today.
 Is by signing our letter-writing campaign to your elected officials to make marijuana a priority.
 Use it to send a clear message that you support Governor Evers’ plan to legalize cannabis in Wisconsin.

 Even though the budget process did not yield any cannabis reform, we have a couple more options in play this legislative session.
-Legislation has been submitted and committee chairs have not held any public hearings on cannabis reform in the 2023-24 session.

-However, we have made gains at the county and municipal levels.
+We have made gains at the county and municipal levels.
 Where cities have lowered their fines to $100 or less for simple possession of 10g or less.
 There is still work to be done at the state level though where change is desperately needed.
 Resistance to the bills seems to be the municipality compliance feature which triggers members on both sides of the aisle.

 Currently, the statistics are showing an increase in simple possession arrests by the Wisconsin State Patrol.
 While decriminalization efforts seem to have almost completely stalled out.